ghi-electronics/Documentation/software/due/library.md

 These library functions are available on all Due-supported hardware, for user defined functions, see [language](language.md) page

+> [!TIP]
+> Code samples are using upper and lower case to make things look clearer.
+Due is not case sensitive and Print("Due") is exactly the same as pRinT("Due")
 ---

 ## System Functions